 Across our settings, students access their core subjects of maths, English, and science.
 Our delivery aligns to the National Curriculum where possible.

 In KS4, students take either an iGCSE or Functional Skills pathway, which is monitored and assessed continuously to ensure students are given the opportunity to achieve to their highest potential.

 We allow students the opportunity to access a broad curriculum covering all areas of the curriculum whilst allowing flexibility to incorporate current affairs and the world around us.

 Technology – Including Coding, Word Processing, Animation, Media, Design Technology

 Creative – Including Art, Drama, Music, and Physical Education

 Humanities – Including History, Geography, British Values through PSHE/ SMSC

 Social – Including PSHE, Modern Foreign Languages (French), RE, and Interpersonal skills

 Life Skills – Specifically working toward ASDAN Life Skills challenges

 Secondary Vocational Pathways

-To compliment the KS4 pathway, students are also given the opportunity to study Occupational Skills.
+To compliment the KS4 pathway, students are also given the opportunity to study courses which will support them towards a vocation.

 Along with our vocational courses, we support all Y11 learners with careers advice and support in our efforts to reduce the number of children who are NEET (Not in Education, Employment, or Training) post-16.
 We are a registered NCFE Qualification Centre.